-- Provide training and educational opportunities to elected officials including conferences and seminars sponsored by the Pennsylvania State Boroughs Association (PSAB). - Provide training and educational opportunities to management including municipal management conferences and seminars offered by PSAB, Association for Pennsylvania Municipal Management (APMM), International City/Municipal Managers Association (ICMA), and PA Municipal League (PML). - Continue inter-municipal cooperation with neighboring municipalities in the areas of recreation, comprehensive planning, and economic development. - Begin process of obtaining sustainability certification.
+- Provide training and educational opportunities to elected officials including conferences and seminars sponsored by the Pennsylvania State Boroughs Association (PSAB). - Provide training and educational opportunities to management including municipal management conferences and seminars offered by PSAB, Association for Pennsylvania Municipal Management (APMM), International City/Municipal Managers Association (ICMA), and PA Municipal League (PML). - Continue inter-municipal cooperation with neighboring municipalities in the areas of recreation, comprehensive planning, and economic development. - Provide a smooth transition for the new Borough Manager. - Work in conjunction with Inclusive Ebensburg to assure diversity is considered in all matters.